Trivulzianus/log4view/README.md

 Welcome to log4view!
 This tool leverages the power of NetworkX and Plotly to transform raw logs into visually compelling network graphs, offering a new dimension to log data interpretation.
 Whether you're a network engineer, data scientist, or just curious about your log data, this program provides insightful visualizations that help you understand and explore complex networks.

+## TL;DR

+Log4view is a tool for technical people who work with logs to view their data in a more visually stimulating way - in the hopes of bringing new insights and ideas.
+Log4view will generate up to 25 nodes per page, and 5 pages total.
+This is hardcoded, but you can edit the variables, which are *acceptable_number_of_nodes_in_page*, and *num_of_pages*.
+Ideally you will work with up to a couple hundred logs, but if you choose to expand the above variables, the sky's the limit.

+Log4view accepts a file path to your data, and a secondary key.
+The tool will then create main nodes made up of secondary keys, and sub-nodes of the main outer key of your data structure.

+Do reach out here for any ideas and feedback - good or bad :)

 ![Alt text](log4view2.png)

 ## Table of Contents